Efficient transport kinetics of indirect excitons in van der Waals heterostructure

-In this work, we studied IX transport in a MoSe$_2$/WSe$_2$ vdW HS by time-resolved imaging that directly measures the kinetics of IX photoluminescence (PL) cloud expansion and reveals the IX transport characteristics.
-We found IX transport with the anomalously high diffusivity, orders of magnitude higher than for regular diffusive IX transport in vdW TMD heterostructures.
-This efficient IX transport agrees with long-range ballistic transport.
+In this work, we studied IX transport in a MoSe$_2$/WSe$_2$ vdW HS by time-resolved imaging that directly measures the IX photoluminescence (PL) cloud expansion and reveals the IX transport kinetics.
+We found the efficient IX transport kinetics with a fast and quadratic growth of $d_{1/e}^2$ with time.
+The efficient IX transport kinetics is characterized by anomalously high IX mobility and is consistent with predicted IX superfluidity.

-5mm {\bf Experimental results}
+3mm {\bf Experimental results}

 We study MoSe$_2$/WSe$_2$ HS where adjacent MoSe$_2$ monolayer and WSe$_2$ monolayer form the separated electron and hole layers for IXs~\cite{Rivera2015}.
 The HS details are presented in Supplementary Information (SI).